KasperKnop/WEB2/02 Functional Programming In JS/README.md

 <!--

-# 02 Functional Programming in JS
+# 02 Exercises: Functional Programming in JS

 ## 1.